ubclaunchpad/rocket2/docs/TeamCommands.md

 > **Note:** This command does not remove a member of the team from Github.

 Remove a user from a team.
-Team leads can only remove users from teams that they are a part of, but admins can do anything.
+Team Leads can only remove users from teams that they are a part of, but admins can remove users from any team. `SLACK_ID` is the `@`-name, for easy slack autocomplete.

-### Delete (Team lead\* and Admin only)
+### Delete (Team Lead\* and Admin only)

 ```sh
 @rocket team delete GITHUB_TEAM_NAME